-If staff have a concern about a child or a child makes a report to them, they should follow Woodlands' safeguarding referral process.
-As is always the case, if staff are in any doubt as to what to do they should speak to the designated safeguarding lead (or a deputy).
-Schools behaviour policy will support any sanctions.
+If staff have a concern about a child or a child makes a report to them, they should follow the school's safeguarding referral process.
+As is always the case, if staff are in any doubt as to what to do they should speak to the DSL (or a deputy).